chicio/RangeUISlider/README.md

 ### Installation

-There are three ways to install RangeUISlider in your project: manual installation of as a framework.
+There are three ways to install RangeUISlider in your project: manual installation, as a stand-alone framework or using cocoapods.

 **Manual installation**

-To manually install RangeUISlider simply drag and drop the <a href="https://github.com/chicio/RangeUISlider/blob/master/Source/RangeUISlider.swift">RangeUISlider.swift</a> file inside your project.
+To manually install RangeUISlider simply drag and drop all the file contained in the <a href="https://github.com/chicio/RangeUISlider/tree/master/Source">Source</a> folder inside your project.

 **Framework**

 RangeUISlider is available also as a custom framework.
-To install follow the standard procedure used to install a custom cocoa touch framework
+To install it follow the standard procedure used to install a custom cocoa touch framework
 (simply drag the RangeUISlider.xcodeproj inside your project and add it to the Embedded Binaries/Linked Frameworks and Libraries section of your project.
 See the demo project for a complete example of the setup of the framework.